 The management and maintenance of a build to rent development could also be more efficient, given all units are in one ownership.
 In some instances, the fact that units are built to be owned rather than sold off means the quality of the building is enhanced.

 The housing class asset can also work well for the tenants.
 In Australia it presents further opportunity for retirement rentals, employment housing near amenities like airports or hospitals, and student accommodation.
 In cities like Hobart, where the University of Tasmania’s estimated 7,000 international students are adding to a tightening rental market, build to rent could help to alleviate housing affordability stress.

-Many experts are adamant the government needs to pitch in in order to make build to rent work in Australia.
+Many experts concerned with the return on investment are adamant the government needs to pitch in in order to make build to rent work in Australia.
 This could be reflective of the American build to rent sector which relies heavily on government subsidies to operate.

 Unfavourable land tax and GST are also a concern for the build to rent market.
 GST is a tax passed down the supply chain and paid by the person receiving the final good or service.
-A build to buy developer can reclaim this GST tax from tenants, however a build to rent developer cannot.
+A build-to-sell developer can reclaim this GST tax from tenants, however a build to rent developer cannot.

 Tenancy could also prove troublesome.
-Build to rent is likely to attract young singles and couples whose occupancy could be short-lived.
+Build to rent projects are likely to attract young singles and couples whose occupancy could be short-lived.
 Dealing with frequent changes in occupants and covering the cost of periods of vacancy should be considered.